 Applicants who have successfully completed the Concurso Vestibular, Diploma de Tecnico de Nivel Medio and Certificado de Conclusao de 2° Grau and have also obtained a recognised foundation qualification will be considered for admission on to our bachelors degree courses.

 Applicants who have satisfactorily completed at least one year of a university degree (Licenciado/Bacharel) may also be considered for admission to the first year of our bachelors degree programmes.
 Applications for undergraduate degrees in the UK are made through the UCAS system, information on the procedure can be found in Undergraduate Study.
-Guidance can also be sought from our in-country representatives.

 For information on individual grade requirements for particular degree programmes please refer to the undergraduate study section of this website.
 Applicants whose grades do not meet our minimum requirements may, in some cases, be considered for entry onto our Foundation Programmes.